The post-5pm (and Junior) code is...

 Category & Prize Summary

 Bass, Wrasse and Species Hunt – the same three prize categories as normal.
 Bass and wrasse categories are both length-oriented.
-The species hunt category this year is a straight up 48-hour Cornish species hunt.
+The species hunt category this year is 50% straight up species hunt and 50% Falmouth event (on the Saturday).

 PRIZES